ambonvik/cimba/README.md

     of academically important and more empirically oriented types.
 See [cmb_random.h](include/cmb_random.h)

-  * Ppowerful logging and data collection features that makes it easy to get a model running and understand what is happening inside it.
+  * Integrated logging and data collection features that makes it easy to get a model running and understand what is happening inside it.

-* The speed from multithreaded parallel execution translates to high resolution in your simulation modelling.
+* *Fast*: The speed from multithreaded parallel execution translates to high resolution in your simulation modelling.
 You can run hundreds of replications and parameter variations in just a few seconds, generating tight confidence intervals in your experiments and high density of data points along parameter variations.

-* Cimba is well engineered, self-contained open source.
+* *Reliable*: Cimba is well engineered, self-contained open source.
 There is no mystery to the results you get.
 Each simulated world sits inside its own thread.

-* Cimba is free and should fit well into the budget of most research groups.
+* *Free*: Cimba is free open source and should fit well into the budget of most research groups.

 ### What can I use Cimba for?
 It is a general purpose discrete event library, in the general spirit of a